andydunstall/piko/README.md

 port `3000`.

 Next you can start Pico agent with
-`pico agent --listeners my-endpoint-123/localhost:3000` which registers a listener with endpoint ID `my-endpoint-123` and forwards requests to `localhost:3000`.
+`pico agent --endpoints my-endpoint-123/localhost:3000` which registers a listener with endpoint ID `my-endpoint-123` and forwards requests to `localhost:3000`.